yuexiaofeng/yuexiaofeng.github.io/_posts/2021-10-17-aml-fastai-s2.md

 learn.fine_tune(1)
 ```

 There we have it.
-The entire training took ~15 minutes.
+The training didn't take very long:
 ![training](../assets/images/20211017/training.PNG)

 Let's see how it'd do: